liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

 Most coaches won't be dealing with multi-million player salaries but the principle is the same.

-In reality, you would probably want to run the numbers to get the breakdown of an individual player's most regular reasons for getting booked rather than take the blanket stats for the team.
+In reality, you would maybe run the numbers to get the breakdown per player rather than take the blanket stats for the team.
 However, there's a strong chance that there is a direct relationship between your most-booked players and the stats for the whole team.
 If you want to do that, I've written an article about how to [visualise the reasons that yellow cards are shown](#).
 Feel free to take that process and use it.

 If you produce one of these charts for your team or your players, you'll very likely find that there's a small number of reasons that make up the first 25% of bookings.
 Focus on getting rid of them and there's a huge chance that your players will spend more time on the pitch, helping the team.